bmarsh9/spate/index.md

 Operators are the small blocks you see in the workflow.
 They can contain code and are the building blocks of your workflow.
 Links just connect the operators together and can also contain code.
 If the code within the Operator or Link returns False (e.g. return False), the path in the workflow will stop execution.
 Any other value and the path will continue.
 Typically I recommend keeping the code within the Operator very specific and include logic within the Link code.
 For example, if you are a making a network request to a API endpoint, include that code within your Operator and processing the success/error within the Link.

 ##### What are Triggers and Actions?
 Triggers and Actions are a type of Operator.
-Triggers will initiate the workflow and Spate currently supports "API" and "Cron" triggers.
+Triggers will initiate the workflow and Spate currently supports "API", "Cron" and "Form" triggers.
 If your workflow has a API trigger, Spate sets up a API endpoint and if you hit that endpoint (with curl or your browser for example), the workflow will execute.
+The Form trigger presents a UI based form that you can build and collect input from the end user.
+Upon submission, your workflow runs.
 If your workflow has a Cron trigger, it will execute your workflow every X minutes (this is configurable).
 On the other hand, Actions are Operators that code building blocks.
 For example, you might create a Operator that "Adds a row to Google Sheets" and you can save it and reuse it elsewhere.

 ##### What does the "refresh" button do on the Workflow graph?
 The refresh button will take all of your code (on the Operators and Links in the Workflow) and deploy it (along with the neccesary imports/libraries) into a docker container so that it is ready for execution.
 When you update your Workflow, it does NOT automatically deploy the changes to the docker container.
 The refresh button pushes the changes to the container.
 This is why if you update your code in the Workflow and are not seeing different results, you need to hit the Refresh button.